In this article, we will show you how to counter the dreaded One-Way Smokes in Valorant effectively.

 The easiest way to neutralize a one-way smoke is to throw a smoke so that the opponent can’t see through the one-way smoke.

 So you can move along behind the one-way smoke.
-Of course, your opponent will often start to shoot blind because you don’t need to be a genius to see your smoke’s intention.
+But, of course, your opponent will often start to shoot blind because you don’t need to be a genius to see your smoke’s intention.

-Furthermore, this approach only makes sense if you plan a coordinated push using additional abilities or plan to move another way and avoid the one-way smoke.
+Furthermore, this approach only makes sense if you plan a coordinated push using additional abilities or move another way and avoid the one-way smoke.

 The big advantage is that you don’t need a real smoker (Omen, Brimstone, Viper) as an agent for this, but you can use Jett with her fast smokes and a Cypher with his cages.

 You can also keep the enemies a little bit busy and prevent them from rotating.
 Now they can’t get information easily about which bombspot you want to go to.
 So this action can also be used as a fake.